What are quinceañeras? Where did the tradition originate? And how should I dress for one?

 Mariela Alejandro Demavas, born in Guatemala, living in Ashburn, Virginia

 Chose not to celebrate her own quinceañera because she was in Guatemala while her parents were in the United States.
 When asked if she would consider having a quinceañera now, she replies: “My dad passed two years ago!
 I was organizing my wedding waiting for him to walk me down the aisle but it didn’t happen … !
-So to me, having quinceañera is meaningless without him!”
+So to me, having a quinceañera is meaningless without him!”

 Now that you have some perspective on quinceañeras, you’ll know how to dress and how to act if you attend one, and have a better appreciation of the meaningful rituals at the party.